VDrift/vdrift/docs/Car_parameters.md

     torque-curve-20 = 8300, 146.43
     torque-curve-21 = 9500, 146.43

 The position and mass parameters affect the weight distribution of the car.
-The torque curve is calculated from max-power and peak-engine-rpm using a polynomial expression given in Motor Vehicle Dynamics, Genta (1997), where peak-engine-rpm is the engine speed at which the maximum power output (max-power) is achieved.
-Alternatively, the torque curve can be explicitly defined, as in the example above.
-A rev limit can be set with rpm-limit.
 The rotational inertia of the moving parts is inertia.
-Idle is the throttle position at idle.
-Starting the engine initially sets the engine speed to start-rpm.
+Displacement is used to calculate engine friction (Heywood 1988).
+Engine friction can be overriden by the optional torque-friction parameter.
+Starting the engine sets the engine speed to start-rpm, which is also used to calculate idle throttle.
 Letting the engine speed drop below stall-rpm makes the engine stall.
-The rate of fuel consumption is set with fuel-consumption.
-The actual fuel consumed each second (in units of liters) is the fuel-consumption parameter times RPM times throttle (throttle is from 0.0 to 1.0, where 1.0 is full throttle).
+The torque curve should include stall-rpm and rpm-limit.
+Fuel consumption is proportional to engine power output.

 Clutch
 ------